DennisHeine/LVC-HostsManager/README.md

 # LVC-HostsManager

+Update (Dennis):
+As the original author, I've forked the project, because Tobias does not seem to be able to maintain- or develop it any further.
+We have canceled friendship a few years ago because bad stuff has happened that i don't want to talk about here.
+PLEASE POST ANY ISSUES IN THIS REPOSITORY

 This program allows you to update your hosts file with a downloaded blacklist.<br>
 The blacklisted traffic is being redirected to a blockpage (or a IP/localhost).<br>
 Therefore tracking is being reduced to a minimum.<br>